banditml/faucetml/README.md

 - [ ] Snowflake (soon)
 - [ ] Amazon Redshift (soon)

-Suggestions for other DBs to support?
-Open an issue and let us know.

 ### More about Faucet
 Many training datasets are too large to fit in memory, but model training would benefit from using all of the training data.
 Naively issuing 1 query per mini-batch of data is unnecessarily expensive due round-trip network costs.
 Faucet is a library that solves these issues by: